-China which is officially called People’s Republic of China is the country with the biggest population in the world.
+China which is officially called the People’s Republic of China is the country with the biggest population in the world.
 It is located in the eastern part of Asia covering an estimated area of 3.7 square miles which makes it the second largest country by land area.
 It has a Communist government with Beijing as its capital.
 Since it has a vast land area it is also blessed with natural resources, which make it a good tourist destination.
-To give you an idea what to find in China, here are the popular natural wonders to look for.
+To give you an idea of what to find in China, here are the popular natural wonders to look for.
 You are invited to vote for the Seven Wonders of China here.

 Kunlun Mountains, which is located in central Qinghai China, is one of the longest chains of mountains in Asia which extends to more than three thousand kilometers.
 It is believed to be the paradise of Taoism which was first visited by King Mu of the Zhou Dynasty according to legends.
 It is also connected with a number of various martial arts like Kulun Mountain Fist.
-Although Kunlun Mountains receive rain water, they are still supplied mainly by snows and glaciers.
+Although the Kunlun Mountains receive rainwater, they are still supplied mainly by snows and glaciers.
 Since it is a mountain area, the average temperature in July is less than 50 degrees Fahrenheit and can even fall to negative 31 or even lower during winter.
 It is also characterized by cold, high winds in which the strongest is during autumn.
-Kunlun Mountains is known to have been producing the highest quality of Jade which is called Kunlun Jade.
+The Kunlun Mountains is known to have been producing the highest quality of Jade which is called Kunlun Jade.
 Wild animals can also be found here like wild yak, Tibetan antelope, wild donkey, wild ass rock, wild goats, blue sheep, argali, and migratory water birds.

-Yellow River also called as Huang He, is found at the western part of China.
+Yellow River also called as Huang He, is found in the western part of China.
 This is the second longest river in the country next to Yangtze River and the sixth from the longest in the world.
 It flows within the nine provinces in China which are Qinghai, Sichuan, Gansu, Ningxia, Inner Mongolia, Shaanxi, Shanxi, Henan and Shandong and has a total basin area of 742, 443 km.
-It has been regarded as the “Cradle of Chinese civilization” since it is the birth place of Chinese ancient civilization and the most abundant region during the early history of China.
+It has been regarded as the “Cradle of Chinese civilization” since it is the birthplace of Chinese ancient civilization and the most abundant region during the early history of China.

 Lugu Lake is located in Yunnan province, and its middle stands as the border between Ninglang and Yanqing.
 Its elevation is at 2685 meters, which makes it the highest at Yunnan province.
 Its scenic view is surrounded by five islands, fourteen bays, mountains, four peninsulas and seventeen beaches.
 Musuo people call it with different names, which include “Mother Lake”, “The Kingdom of Women” and “Home of the Matriarchal Tribe” which all shows the important roles of women in society.